Fishing in Portugal

 One can fish just about anywhere and have the time of his life in this angler’s paradise.
 However, the three locations highlighted here are must-fish destinations for any angler looking the experience the very best Portugal has to offer.

 The Algarve – Fishing and Sunshine in Southern Portugal

 The Algarve is the southernmost region of Portugal and attracts the bulk of the tourism the country sees.
 It is a sunny area, averaging about 12 hours of sunlight in the summer months with temperatures in the low 80s Fahrenheit (28 Celsius) and little rain.
 Winters are mild and pleasant with temperatures in the 59 – 62 Fahrenheit range (15 – 17 Celsius).

-Fishing is very much engrained in the culture and economy of the Algarve, so the fishing opportunities throughout this region are plentiful, especially from the popular fishing ports of Sagres, Lagos, Albufeira, Faro and Tavira.
+Fishing is very much ingrained in the culture and economy of the Algarve, so the fishing opportunities throughout this region are plentiful, especially from the popular fishing ports of Sagres, Lagos, Albufeira, Faro, and Tavira.
 Algarve boasts of record marlin hauls and annual marlin tournaments.

-Water temperatures begin to rise in the summer months – as well as warm waters coming from the Mediterranean- which can attract plenty of big game fish such as Bluefin Tuna, Swordfish, Sawfish, Corvina and many species of shark, including Blue Shark, Mako and Hammerhead, frequenting the coast due to the abundance of baitfish.
+Water temperatures begin to rise in the summer months – as well as warm waters coming from the Mediterranean- which can attract plenty of big game fish such as Bluefin Tuna, Swordfish, Sawfish, Corvina and many species of shark, including Blue Shark, Mako, and Hammerhead that frequent the coast due to the abundance of baitfish.